Mary Ogg, MSN, RN, CNOR

 AORN Senior Perioperative Practice Specialist

 Many of us have shared anecdotal stories about persistent respiratory illnesses or allergies that plague us.
 I’ve wondered for years if my chronic bouts of laryngitis could be linked to my 20+ years of exposure to surgical smoke.

-- Inhaling the smoke produced when using an electrosurgery device to vaporize one gram of tissue is like smoking six unfiltered cigarettes in 15 minutes.
+- Inhaling the smoke produced when using an electrosurgery device to vaporize one gram of tissue is like smoking 6 unfiltered cigarettes in 15 minutes.

-- Just being passively exposed to one day of surgical smoke in the OR exposes nurses to an equivalent mutagenicity of smoking 27 to 30 unfiltered cigarettes a day.
+- Just being passively exposed to 1 day of surgical smoke in the OR exposes nurses to an equivalent mutagenicity of smoking 27 to 30 unfiltered cigarettes a day.

 - Long-term exposure to polycyclic aromatic hydrocarbons (PAHs) such as benzene, along with particles and volatile organic compounds found in electrocautery smoke, may have synergistic and additive effects.

 - Even when researchers found the levels of benzene, xylene, ozone, and other toxins in surgical smoke measured within permissible exposure limits, they cautioned that repeated exposure to a cocktail of these substances increases the possibility of developing adverse effects.
 Adverse health effects of benzene exposure include respiratory irritation, dizziness, headache, nausea, and fatigue.

 - Infective and malignant cells found in the smoke plume of surgical smoke are sufficiently small enough to breathe in.

 Now is the time for action to clear our ORs of toxic surgical smoke.
 There is strong evidence available to understand the dangers of surgical smoke, as well as technologies and evidence-based practices ready to implement.